Farmer John built $n$ fences on his farm. The $i$-th fence is a line segment in the plane

 The cows love lights, but they are fickle too.
 They want the lights arranged to form

-different shapes from day to day, so John need to make arrangement for decorations so that every possible shapes can be formed by switching on some of the strings of lights and switching off the others.
+different shapes from day to day, so John need to make arrangement for decorations so that

 What is the minimum money John must spend to meet needs of cows.